jvanasco/pyramid_session_multi/README.md

 the **factory** can not be re-used, because that can cause conflicts with cookies or backend storage keys. you can use a single cookie library/type multiple times by creating a factory for each setting (see the example above, which re-uses `SignedCookieSessionFactory` twice).

+# what if sessions should only run in certain situations?

+`register_session_factory` accepts a kwarg for `discriminators`, which can be iterable listing of functions that each expect a `request` object. if provided and any discriminator function returns an non-True value, the session_multi namespace will be set to None otherwise, the namespace will be populated with the result of the factory

 License
 =======